Pest Issues

 There are a few major signs of a silverfish infestation, namely:

 • Seeing a live specimen.
 Yes, yes – we know.
 This one is pretty obvious, yet it’s often one of the most underestimated signs.
 Most people think that seeing a single bug proves nothing.
-What they don’t realize is, in most cases, that single bug is a sure way sign there are many more you don’t see.
+What they don’t realise is, in most cases, that single bug is a sure way sign there are many more you don’t see.

 • Droppings.
-This is gross, but it’s another great way to detect a silverfish infestation.
+This is gross but it’s another great way to detect a silverfish infestation.
 Every living creature exudes some waste, including silverfish.
 Their poop is small, spherical in shape and black in colour.
 It can often be found where they eat – in stacks of paper, books, or sadly – your package of pasta or bread.

 • Paper damage.
 Since silverfish are suckers for paper, a definite tell-tale sign of their presence in your home is finding damage on paper or cardboard items.
 Whether we’re talking storage boxes, wallpaper, or books – this little hellspawn might be involved in their deterioration.
 Pay close attention to food containers filled with starchy carbs.
 If something is eating away at your cereal box, you probably have a silverfish infestation.

 • Sheded skin.
 Like many other insects, the silverfish sheds its skin throughout its lifecycle.
-When you consider how small the insect is, its shed skin would literally be a small clue and difficult to detect, but this is it if you’re looking for confirmation.
+When you consider how small the insect is, its shed skin would be a small clue and difficult to detect, but this is it if you’re looking for confirmation.
 The most likely places to find it would be in the kitchen, bathroom, or basement.

 What damage can silverfish cause?